indigotech/taq-github-bot/src/data/local/github/tracks/track-2/steps/step-2.md

 **Note:** For now on, some steps will have an **estimated time** to help you organising your time better.
-If you not finish the step in the estimated time **don't worry**!
-It's just an average time based on previous onboards.
-By the way, remember that if you're struggling with any topic, feel free asking any Taqtiler ;)
+If you do not finish the step in the estimated time **don't worry**!
+It's just an average time based on previous onboards By the way, remember that if you're struggling with any topic, feel free asking any Taqtiler ;)